2024-25 Academic Catalog

 BCH 4713 Molecular Biology: 3 hours.

-(Prerequisite: Coregistration in BCH 4613/6613).
+(Prerequisite for BCH 4713: Co-registration in BCH 4613).
 Three hours lecture.
-A study of basic molecular process such as synthesis of DNA, RNA, and protein in both prokaryotic and eukaryotic cells.
-Offered fall semester.
-(Same as GNS 6713)
+A study of basic molecular processes such as DNA, RNA, and protein synthesis in both prokaryotic and eukaryotic cells.
+Offered fall semester

 BCH 4800 Undergraduate Research in Biochemistry: 13 hours.